rosseroos/desktop-tamagotchi/README.md

 License=WTFPL

 ## Assets
 Big shout out to **aconfuseddragon** who made the icons and shares them [on their website](https://aconfuseddragon.itch.io/) for free!
 Be sure to check out their stuff!
+Made a firefox-fish a while ago and put it there as the pet, you can replace this another image if you prefer a dog or beaver idk go wild >:)